zlatinb/muwire/README.md

 ### Running the Web UI / Plugin

 There is a Web-based UI under development.
 It is intended to be run as a plugin to the Java I2P router.
-To build it, do the following:
-1. Check out the Java I2P code from here [I2P Github]
-2. Build it using `ant clean pkg`
-3. Create a directory under the MuWire source tree called `i2pjars` and copy all jars from the i2p `pkg-temp/lib` directory there.
-4. Un-comment the `webui` and `plug` projects in MuWire's `settings.gradle`.
-(By default those are commented out)
-5. Edit `gradle.properties` to change the signer.
-You need to sign your plugin for the I2P router to load it.
-More information TODO
-6. Run `./gradlew -PbuildNumber=<integer> assemble`
-7. If all goes well, there will be a file `plug/build/MuWire.su3`.
-Install that file from the I2P router console.
+Instructions how to build it are available at the wiki [Plugin] page.

 ### Translations
 If you want to help translate MuWire, instructions are on the wiki https://github.com/zlatinb/muwire/wiki/Translate